SentometricsResearch/sentometrics/docs/INDEX.md

                                  do.combine = FALSE)
 ```

 All `sentomeasures` objects can be plotted instantly, most handily according to a particular dimension of the textual sentiment time series.
 The series are then shown as the average of all sentiment measures pertaining to each dimension's component (e.g. by each feature).
 In general, these plots can be used to compare the average evolution of all sentiment measures pertaining to each dimension.
-Sneak peak: if you want more detailed information about the added value of individual lexicons, features, time-weighting schemes or even documents in terms of a forecasting model, this is possible too through what we call _attribution_.
+Sneak peak: if you want more detailed information about the added value of individual lexicons, features, time-weighting schemes or even documents in terms of a prediction model, this is possible too through what we call _attribution_.
 Read on!

 ```R
 # plotting is very easy...